-Housing must be available within a displacee's financial means.
+Housing must be made available within a displaced person's financial means.

 6-9.02(c) Determination of Base Monthly Rent for the Displacement Dwelling.

 The following rules will apply to determination of the base monthly displacement rent for residential occupants in the circumstances indicated: